IBM/AI-on-Power-Level3/docs/Lab1/lab1-hands-on-guide.md

     ```
     ![image](https://github.com/user-attachments/assets/f100a3dc-1286-4c6f-bd60-b534f1e84090)

+21. Here is a quick explanation of the Route yaml.
+In OpenShift, a Route exposes a service to external clients by mapping an external URL to an internal Kubernetes service.

+    - Line 1: This defines that you're creating an OpenShift Route resource.

+    - Lines 3-6: The `name` field defines the name of the route (`lab1-route`), and the `labels` field associates labels with the route, which can be used for tracking or organizing the route in OpenShift.

+    - LInes 7-10: The `to` field under `spec` defines the target resource for the route.
+In this case, it targets a Service named `lab1-service`, which has already been defined and exposes Pods internally via ClusterIP.

+    - Line 11: TLS is set to `null`, meaning there is no SSL/TLS encryption configured for this route.
+For secure routes (HTTPS), you'd configure this section to specify certificates and encryption protocols.

+    - Lines 12-13: The `targetPort` field under `port` specifies which port on the service (or Pods) the route should forward requests to.
+In this case, it refers to `lab1-port`, which was defined as port 8080 in our service configuration.

-21. You should land in the route details view.
+23. You should land in the route details view.
 The URL mentioned under **Location** is the externally accessible URL of your application (which hosts the tinyllama LLM).
     ![image](https://github.com/user-attachments/assets/abfcc310-985e-4208-9e56-d2f39e4f2c13)
-22. Click on the external URL in the route details view to access your model.
+24. Click on the external URL in the route details view to access your model.
 A new browser window/tab where you will be able to interact with your newly deployed LLM.
 You should see a screen like this:

     ![image](https://github.com/user-attachments/assets/2237409c-7160-471f-aafa-f0e1254c5a53)